-- i.
-The identity of the visitor (if appropriate by asking for an identification document); - if the visitor is working on site they should provide evidence of address and official photographic identity (passport, driving licence, work issue card) on or before their first day of work - if the visitor is a volunteer previously unknown to the school, who will have supervised access to the children they should provide an acceptable form of identification - ii.
+i.
+The identity of the visitor (if appropriate by asking for an identification document);

+- if the visitor is working on site they should provide - evidence of address and official photographic identity (passport, driving licence, work issue card) on or before their first day of work ii.
 The purpose of the visit before admitting the visitor to the school and will ensure that the visitor enters adequate visitor details in the visitors' book and take that visitor to the person they are visiting.